sanjaykmohanty/Module7-Challenge-Silver-Tsunami/README.md

 ![image](https://user-images.githubusercontent.com/31812730/194647915-d81ec7a8-f946-4a86-ae10-3eda5c4d6866.png)

 ### Step 3: Create Retiring Titles Table
 In this step, **Unique Titles** table was queried to count the number of employees by their most recent job title who are about to retire.
-The employee count was retrieved by groupng the table by title and sorting the count in descending order.
+The employee count was retrieved by grouping the table by title and sorting the count in descending order.

-The SQL query used to retieve data from the **Unique Titles** table is shown below:
+The SQL query used to retrieve data from the **Unique Titles** table is shown below:

     SELECT COUNT(title), title
     INTO retiring_titles